kevinslin/cdk-constants/README.md

 ## Why?

-The CDK is awesome but it currently lacks types when initializing constructs such as IAM service principles and managed policies.
+The CDK is awesome but it currently lacks types when initializing constructs such as IAM service principals and managed policies.
 Finding the right construct names requires diving into AWS documentation.
 Because there is no verification of these construct initializers, errors are only surfaced after deployment and via a rollback.

 This library aims to be an up to date constants library for all things AWS so the above never happens again!